NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 # 5. Testing contracts

-This is the longest and hardest part of the tutorial full of potentially new concepts.
-Take a deep breath before start, we will cover every essential aspect of testing smart contracts.

-## Why testing
-There are many benefits to writing tests on different languages but regarding smart contract development there's one worth mention: you’re more productive because you don’t have to spend the time manually testing the code yourself.
-If this is your first time writing a smart contract or dapp, believe us the amount of time saved is huge.

 Smart contracts are normally tested using JavaScript.
 You develop the contract in Solidity, but use an Ethereum library (such as ethers.js) to have a JavaScript model of your contract and write your tests with it.
+This saves a lot of time making you more productive because you don’t have to spend the time manually testing the code yourself.

 ## ethers.js
 ethers.js is a complete Ethereum library that can be used in Node.js and the web.
 It lets you interact with Ethereum and your contracts with easy-to-use JavaScript models.